hyperledger-cacti/cacti/docs/docs/external/getting-started/test-network/setup-packages-docker.md

 - Navigate to the `tests/network-setups/corda` folder.
 - Create copy of `github.properties.template` as `github.properties`.
 - Replace `<GITHUB email>` with your github email, and `<GITHUB Personal Access Token>` with the access token created [above](#package-access-token).
-- To spin up the Corda networks with the interoperation Cordapp:
+- To spin up the Corda networks with the Interoperation Cordapps:
   - Each consisting of 1 node and a notary (for data-transfer), run:
     ```bash
     make start